rladiesstl/meetup-feb-2022/README.md

-## Materials for the R-Ladies St. Louis meetup on October 5, 2021
+## Materials for the R-Ladies St. Louis meetup on February 22, 2022

 About R-Ladies St. Louis Intro slides:https://rladiesstl.github.io/meetup-feb-2022/